2021 Pennsylvania elections: 22nd senatorial district

-On February 14, Democratic State Senator John Blake announced he would be resigning from the Senate to take a position with Congressman Matt Cartwright.
-A special election was announced by Lt.
-Governor (and Senate President) John Fetterman for May 18, in conjunction with the 2021 primary election.
+On February 14, Democratic state senator John Blake announced he would be resigning from the Senate to take a position with Congressman Matt Cartwright.
+A special election was announced by Lieutenant Governor (and Senate President) John Fetterman for May 18, in conjunction with the 2021 primary election.

-Democrats held a special convention where State Representative Marty Flynn won the party's nomination.
+Democrats held a special convention during which State Representative Marty Flynn won the party's nomination.
 Republicans nominated Lackawanna County Commissioner Chris Chermak.
 The Libertarian Party nominated Nathan Covington, and the Green Party nominated Marlene Sebastianelli.
 Flynn defeated the field the special election.

 48th senatorial district

-A special election was announced by Lt.
-Governor (and Senate President) John Fetterman to coincide with the 2021 primaries on May 18 following the death of State Senator Dave Arnold.
+Following the death of State Senator Dave Arnold, a special election was announced by Lieutenant Governor (and Senate President) John Fetterman to coincide with the 2021 primaries on May 18.

 The Libertarian Party nominated York County business owner and farmer Timothy McMaster.
 Former state representative Edward H. Krebs announced he would launch an independent bid for this seat.
 Democrats nominated Dr. Calvin Clements, a retired veterinarian.
 Republicans nominated Lebanon County businessman Christopher Gebhard.

 Pennsylvania House of Representatives

 59th legislative district

-House Speaker Bryan Cutler announced a special election for the 59th legislative district will take place on May 18 (in conjunction with the 2021 primary) after the death of Republican State Representative Mike Reese.
+Following the death of Republican state representative Mike Reese, House Speaker Bryan Cutler announced that a special election for the 59th legislative district would take place on May 18 (in conjunction with the 2021 primary).

 Democrats nominated Ligonier Borough Councilwoman Mariah Fisher.
 Republicans held a special convention and nominated Leslie Rossi, a Latrobe native and creator of the "Trump House".
 The Libertarian Party nominated Robb Luther.

-Rossi defeated Fisher and Luther in the special election, and will become the district's first female representative.
+Rossi defeated Fisher and Luther in the special election to become the district's first female representative.